fstephany/hello-pharo/README.md

 Feel free to work on this and send a pull request to the project.
 If you badly want/need one the following, bounties are always possible ;)

+* Add an ansible vault for productin app config file
+* Use Monit for process monitoring
 * Use version number.
 Right now we use the `master` branch of the project but we really should move to a more robust way to release.
 * Provide a "bootstrap" script that performs the steps 2 and 3 of the quick